mariodavid/mariodavid.github.io/_posts/2016-03-11-cuba-apps-on-cloud-foundry.md

 <div style="margin-top:-175px">&nbsp;</div>

-What we want to talk about in this article is the third category: Platform as a Service.
-The difference between PaaS and what we see in the Docker world, which is quite similar to IaaS, is that in Docker we have to care about the operating system.

-The application developer has to know and care about stuff like filesystem structures, drivers for certain databases, copy files and set system environment variables. (see the Dockerfile for an example).
+In the IaaS / Docker World the application developer has to know and care about stuff like filesystem structures, drivers for certain databases, copy files and set system environment variables Here's the Dockerfile from the [last](http://www.road-to-cuba-and-beyond.com/put-a-island-into-a-box-how-to-dockerize-your-cuba-app/) post that shows this fact pretty good:

 {% highlight dockerfile %}

-### Dockerfile

 FROM tomcat:8-jre8
 ADD war/app.war /usr/local/tomcat/webapps/
 ENV CATALINA_OPTS="-Dlogback.configurationFile=/opt/cuba_home/logback.xml"
-# ...

 {% endhighlight %}

 Additionally you have to care about monitoring, backup, fault-tolerance, orchestration and many more things.

-If you do this with some kind of combination of bash scripts and docker commands, you probably sould consider this:
+To get that going you have different possibilities.
+You can achieve this stuff that is on top of basic containers with stuff like bash scripts / jenkins / docker commands & tools and so on.
+But to be honest, when comaring something like this to PaaS, you should keep this in mind:

 <div style="margin: auto auto 10% 10%; width: 75%">
     <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Sure, you can choose to build your own <a href="https://twitter.com/hashtag/PaaS?src=hash">#PaaS</a>..
 Comparing build your own to a structured platform be like.. <a href="https://t.co/KBW9KINYHn">pic.twitter.com/KBW9KINYHn</a></p>&mdash; Dan Mearls (@DanMearls) <a href="https://twitter.com/DanMearls/status/657961157114875905">24.
 Oktober 2015</a></blockquote>